dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

   6. Replace our SPI with a bit-banged version (this is about 15 lines, you can take right from the wiki-page for SPI).
   7. Use more pipes.
+  8. Send and receive using both NRFs to double the effective bandwidth.
+     A great final project is seeing how many NRFs you can drive at once.

 #### Use interrupts

-The main one I'd suggest:  change it to use interrupts!
-This should not take that long.
+A very illuminating modification is to change the code to use interrupts!
+This will allow you to make it much faster.

   1. Connect the NRF interrupt pin to a free GPIO pin.
   2. Grab the code from the GPIO interrupt lab.  and steal the initialization and